dwkim78/upsilon/README.md

 ```

 This removes fluctuated data points in magnitudes.
-By default, UPSILoN remove data points with 3 sigma-threshold
-with one iteration.
+By default, UPSILoN removes fluctuated data points with 3 sigma-threshold with one iteration.

+Note: UPSILoN can extract features from any light curves having arbitrary number of
+data points.
+Nevertheless, for the best classification quality,
+we recommend to use light curves with more than ~100 data points.

 ### Extracting Features